-Note that every course does not need to be certified and some are in fact "uncertifiable" - running through parking lots and over roadways which cannot be monitored.
-Other races may be traditional non-standardized distances or courses with no need for such accuracy.
+Note that every course does not need to be certified and some are in fact "uncertifiable" - running through parking lots and over roadways which cannot be properly defined and monitored.
+Other races may be on traditional courses at non-standardized distances which have no need for such accuracy.

 New races may need the first year or two to determine if a start or finish location can handle their field.
 What looks like a fast or scenic finish when setting up a course may be too narrow and crowded when several hundred runners are walking through the chutes.
 But if the course is used more than a year or two, it should be certified.

 In a nutshell, the procedure is as follows: